kowainik/org/style-guide.md

 ## Line length

-Maximum allowed line length is _90 characters_.
-If your line doesn't fit into this limit, try to split code into smaller pieces or break long lines over multiple shorter ones.
+The maximum allowed line length is _90 characters_.
+If your line of code exceeds this limit, try to split code into smaller chunks or break long lines over multiple shorter ones.

 ## Whitespaces